 Also, Brian had waited 25 minutes in between leaving the Floyds’ house and phoning emergency services, giving him time to shoot Leslie and stage the scene.

 And the bedroom door handle looked rather flimsy.
 As a couple online YouTube commenters put it:

 Seeking a scapegoat.
-Investigators theorized that after dropping off Chris, Brian used his father’s own 9-millimeter Smith & Wesson to shoot him as he slept, then stepped onto the balcony, hurled the rock through the glass, exited through the bedroom door and locked it on the way out, tracked shards to the bathroom, washed the gunshot residue from his hands, and called 911.
+Investigators theorized that after dropping off Chris, Brian used his father’s own 9-millimeter Smith & Wesson to shoot him as he slept, then stepped onto the balcony, hurled the rock through the glass, exited through the bedroom door, locked it on the way out, inadvertently tracked shards to the bathroom, washed the gunshot residue from his hands, and called 911.

 “My father was a strong man,” Brian told an AP reporter.
 “He would stand up to anybody, no matter what.
 I think that’s what happened to him.”